IlliniGRC/GestureRobotController/README.md

 #### **Human Positioning System**

 - It should be able to read the data from 9-axis IMUs through IIC protocol.
+- It should be able to translate the readings into angles or other easy-to-understandable parameters
+- It can transmit the results of calculation to PC or robot controller for them to interpret the data.

 #### **Gesture Control System**